 If you’ve followed my recipes for awhile, you’ll know I’m a big fan of a make-once-eat-all-week salad.
 I called this meal prep strategy my “big fat salad strategy” and this crunchy cabbage salad is a perfect example.

-- Edamame: a great source of plant-based protein, choose either fresh or frozen (I used frozen and boiled); you can substitute with other beans, if needed
+- Edamame: great source of protein, choose either fresh or frozen

-- Carrots: shredded carrots add flavor and crunch; you can use any other shredded vegetable, if needed
+- Carrots: shredded carrots add flavor and crunch

-- Fresh cilantro: chopped cilantro adds flavor; if you hate cilantro then try parsley
+- Fresh cilantro: chopped cilantro adds a pop of flavor

-- Green onion: sliced green onion adds flavor and color; try red onion or omit completely if you don’t have it
+- Green onion: sliced green onion adds flavor and color

 - Soy sauce: a touch of low sodium soy sauce adds flavor to the sauce; use tamari if gluten free

-- Lime juice: a bit of acid for balance; lemon juice works, and you could try a touch of orange juice as well but it will be sweeter
+- Lime juice: a bit of acid for balance; lemon juice works as well

-- Maple syrup: for a touch of sweetness; you can substitute agave syrup or omit completely if needed
+- Maple syrup: for a touch of sweetness

 - Sesame oil: a touch for flavor; you can omit to make it oil-free

-- Ginger: I used ginger powder because I don’t always keep fresh ginger on hand, but fresh ginger would work beautifully
+- Ginger: I used ginger powder but fresh ginger would work beautifully

 - Seasonings: salt (I used sea salt) and red pepper flakes (optional, but add a little zing)